Tien Ee Dominic YEO 楊天逸

 Chair, Research and Development Committee, School of Communication

 Dr. Yeo’s research primarily examines communication practices and sociocultural phenomena around sexuality, health, and technology, particularly among sexual minorities and youth.
 The overarching concern of his scholarship is how social actors negotiate emergent and problematised ideas and practices.
-He was awarded two competitive research grants from Hong Kong's Research Grants Council (RGC), under the General Research Fund (GRF) and Early Career Scheme (ECS) respectively, to investigate young people's use of social media (mobile apps & social network sites) and the implications for their wellbeing.
-His work has been published in flagship and leading communication journals such as Journalism & Mass Communication Quarterly, Mobile Media & Communication, Health Communication, and Journal of Health Communication.
-He serves on the editorial boards of Mobile Media & Communication, Personal Relationships, and Frontiers in Communication.
+He was awarded two competitive research grants from Hong Kong’s Research Grants Council (RGC), under the General Research Fund (GRF) and Early Career Scheme (ECS) respectively, to investigate young people’s use of social media (mobile apps & social network sites) and the implications for their wellbeing.
+His work has been published in flagship communication journals such as Journalism & Mass Communication Quarterly, Mobile Media & Communication, Health Communication, and Journal of Health Communication.
+He serves on the editorial boards of Mobile Media & Communication and Personal Relationships.

-Dr. Yeo is especially interested to work with PhD students on one or more of the following research areas: (a) communication aspects of psychological wellbeing and/or sexuality; (b) impacts of digital technologies on intimacy (e.g., mobile dating apps) and health (e.g., social fitness); and (c) emerging communication phenomena vis-à-vis social media or technology (including digital, biomedical, and other innovations).
+Dr. Yeo is especially interested to work with PhD students on one or more of the following research areas: (a) communication aspects of psychological well-being and/or sexuality; (b) impacts of mobile, wearable, artificial intelligence, or other digital technologies on identity, relationships, and/or health; and (c) emerging and/or controversial phenomena related to social media, artificial intelligence, or other innovations.